Nursery level 2 (1 – 2 years old)

 Animal Alphabet Slide & Seek the ABC’s Board Book

 This interactive board book allows children to learn their ABC’s with 26 durable sliding panels and a whole alphabet of colorful creatures.

 The little puppy’s gentle nature and playful ways have made Biscuit books favorites with over a million children.
-With three great titles in one handy package, this collection is perfect for the youngest members in your family!
+With three great titles in one handy package, this collection is perfect for the youngest members

 Time to sign

 This helpful child-friendly guide teaches the basics of American Sign Language (ASL).
 Your child will learn hundreds of words and phrases to help them communicate in everyday situations.